FelipeFiuza/java-exercises/README.md

 ## Java exercises from OOP classes

-This repository it's for saving my progress at homework.
+This repository is intended to save my progress at homework

 ### Exercises